 How long does it take to complete the program?

 It takes three years to complete the 61-hour program, which includes taking classes during the summer months.

 Do I have to complete an internship as part of this program?

 Yes.
 All students complete a one-semester practicum experience at our Center for Counseling & Psychological Services prior to internship.
 This involves counseling MTSU students, faculty & staff members as well as residents of the Murfreesboro community.
 Students must complete a 100-hour experience; 40 of those 100 hours must include direct services to clients.
-The Center is open from 12:00 p.m. – 8:00 p.m. on Mondays, Tuesdays and Thursdays.
+The Center is open from Monday, Tuesday, and Thursday from 1:00 – 7:00.
+Weekdays may change depending on the number of practicum students.
 Students arrange their schedules with the practicum instructor.

 Following practicum students complete a 600-hour internship experience across two semesters.
 This entails working at the internship site (a mental health agency or school) three days a week.
 Internships are not paid.
 Clinical mental health counseling students complete their entire experience at one mental health setting.
 School counseling students complete one semester at an elementary school and one semester at a high school.
 Students must spend 240 of the 600-hour requirement providing direct services to clients/students.

 I know someone who got a job as a school counselor while they were still completing their internship.
 Do you allow students to do this?